 2) Consider location and which companies recruit on campus

-Of course, you can live wherever you want to after graduation, and companies across the globe will recruit far and wide (particularly in the current environment where all events are virtual).
+Of course, you can live wherever you want to after graduation, and companies across the globe will recruit far and wide.
 However, it has previously been easier to recruit at schools that are closer geographically to your dream short-term location.
-As in-person events resume, we expect this to again become true.

 Similarly, out of the schools you were accepted to, which ones do your target companies reach out to for recruitment?
 It will make your life easier if your dream company comes to campus.
 You also may want to look into which speakers talk at the different campuses.